Professional Program in Screenwriting

 - An intimate classroom environment with a maximum of 10 students per workshop

-- Guidance from initial story concept through working with agents
+- Guidance from initial story concept through navigating the industry

 Upon successfully finishing the program, students receive a certificate of completion from the UCLA School of Theater, Film and Television